symfony/symfony-docs/cookbook/assetic/uglifyjs.rst

         $ npm bin -g

-    It should output a folder on your system, inside which you should find the uglifyjs executable.
+    It should output a folder on your system, inside which you should find the UglifyJs executable.

-    If you installed uglifyjs locally, you can find the bin folder inside the ``node_modules`` folder.
+    If you installed UglifyJs locally, you can find the bin folder inside the ``node_modules`` folder.
 It's called ``.bin`` in this case.

 You now have access to the ``uglifyjs`` Filter in your application.